-For determining continuing eligibility for state aid, refer to the following charts.
-The standard consists of three components: credits earned, cumulative GPA and minimum percentage of hours that must be completed with a grade.
-(Developmental (remedial) courses are not included in credits earned).
+For determining continuing eligibility for New York State aid, refer to the following charts.
+The standard consists of three components: credits earned\, cumulative GPA and minimum percentage of hours that must be completed with a grade.

+(\Developmental (remedial) courses are not included in credits earned).